Trump Pulls Out of Second Debate With Biden

 After Trump told anchor Maria Bartiromo that he was backing out of the second debate, his campaign manager Bill Stepien, who was also recently confirmed to be infected by the coronavirus, followed it up with a statement confirming their position and saying they’d “do a rally instead.”

-Biden’s campaign said the former vice president would be more than happy to take part in a down-the-line debate, saying the Democratic nominee “looks forward” to another chance to go one-on-one with Trump.
+Biden’s campaign said the former vice president would be more than happy to take part in a down-the-line debate, adding that the Democratic nominee “looks forward” to another chance to go one-on-one with Trump.

 The decision by Trump to bail is particularly ironic given that the president and his allies have spent weeks implying that it would be Biden—not Trump—who would physically wither at the thought of debating and back out of the event.
 It also comes as Trump simultaneously insists that he dominated Biden during the Tuesday night affair, despite countless public opinion polls showing the public felt the exact opposite.